Taurida National University Ukraine

-“Sources for Ethnic Tension in the Crimea: Instrumental vs. Primordial Draft”
+“Sources of Ethnic Tension in the Crimea: Instrumental vs. Primordial Approaches” 2002

 PROBLEM: There are two dominant approaches to the study of interethnic conflict: instrumentalism and primordialism.
 Instrumentalists suggest the dominant role of the elite’s manipulation of the cultural difference as a casual factor in interethnic conflict.
 Political science research has shown that ethnic mobilization can be increased, because it is fueled by the existence of vital interests, such as the economic problems of resources, and the collective recognition of fresh opportunities, for example the opportunity to create an autonomous republic following the collapse of a state.
 Primordialists suggest the ubiquity of ethnocentrism, and insist that ethnic similarity leads to interethnic conflict.
 This study can advance interdisciplinary research of the conditions of peace and the causes of conflict behavior and ethnic tensions.